ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim allows multiple formats for the manifest.
 For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.
-Identification of the type of manifest is always by a CoAP Content-Format integer. {{RFC7252}}
+Identification of the type of manifest is always by a CoAP Content-Format integer {{RFC7252}}.
 If there is no CoAP identifier registered for the manifest format, one should be registered, perhaps in the experimental or first-come-first-served range.

 This claim MUST be an array of one or more manifests.